 Understanding Blood and Bone Marrow

-To help my patients understand myelodysplastic syndromes (MDS), I typically start by telling them to think of their blood as a grocery store and their bone marrow as a farm.
+When Elizabeth Griffiths, MD, Director of MDS, Department of Medicine, wants to help her patients understand myelodysplastic syndromes (MDS), she typically starts by telling them to think of their blood as a grocery store and their bone marrow as a farm.
 What if you entered the grocery store, but there wasn’t enough food stocked?
 There are two reasons this could happen.
 One, a thief could be on the road stealing food off the truck as it’s on its way from the farm to the store.
 The second reason could be that there is something wrong with the farm – perhaps it’s empty, overgrown with weeds, or there is something poisoning the food and making it deformed.

 Before being diagnosed with MDS, we need to find out why the patient has a low blood cell count – why is the grocery store understocked?
 It could be caused by: